What is the role of nutrition in holistic health?

 We Are What We Eat

 We've all heard the saying, "You are what you eat."
-It's an adage that's been passed down through generations, and for good reason.
-Our bodies are an intricate system that thrives on the quality of fuel we provide it.
+It's a saying that's been passed down through generations, and for good reason.
+Our bodies are a complex system that thrives on the quality of fuel we provide it.
 When we fill our bodies with junk food, we end up feeling like junk—tired, sluggish, and unmotivated.
 But when we nourish ourselves with clean, holistic foods, the transformation is almost magical.
 We feel energetic, vibrant, and whole.

 Understanding Holistic Nutrition